For those individuals bold enough to change the trajectory of their future, our application will launch in mid-October.

 The 7th grade year is the optimal time to begin researching high schools.
 You want to explore the variety of options available to your family and consider which environment is the best fit for your child.

-Between August and November of the 8th grade year, you should start to visit high schools (i.e. Shadow Days), attend high school fairs, join one of LINK’s Information Sessions (October 9th, 6:30pm-8:00pm or October 20th, 10:00am-12:00pm), and watch for the October 1st application launch to apply to LINK Unlimited Scholars.
-All complete applications received by the December 1st deadline are reviewed by the end of the year, and a select number of families (typically between 125 and 150) are invited to interview.
+Between August and November of the 8th grade year, you should start to visit high schools (i.e. Shadow Days), attend high school fairs, join one of LINK’s Prospective Scholar Information Sessions (October 26th at 11am or November 13th at 6:30pm), and watch for the application launch in mid-October to apply to LINK Unlimited Scholars.
+All complete applications received by the December 6th deadline are reviewed by the end of the year, and a select number of families (typically between 125 and 150) are invited to interview.

 Interviews take place in January.

-All LINK applicants are notified of their final status by February 22nd.
+All LINK applicants are notified of their final status in February.

 Final program acceptance will be granted when the following criteria have been met: